adama-wzr/EffectiveDiffusivityFVM/README.md

 nvcc -std=c++17 -Xcompiler -openmp -arch=sm_XX main.cu
 ```

 where we replace the "XX" by the compute capability of the GPU (i.e. compute capability 5.2 would be `-arch=sm_52`).
-TO verify your compute capability, check here [CUDA GPUs - Compute Capability](https://developer.nvidia.com/cuda-gpus).
+To verify your compute capability, check here [CUDA GPUs - Compute Capability](https://developer.nvidia.com/cuda-gpus).

 ## Required Files